Understanding costs in advance

 Once you get your good faith estimate from your provider or facility, keep it in a safe place so you can compare it to bills you get later.

-If you get the bill and the charges are at least $400 above the good faith estimate, you may be eligible to start a patient-provider dispute.
+If you get the bill and the charges from a single provider are at least $400 more than the good faith estimate, you may be eligible to start a patient-provider dispute.

 Learn more about the patient-provider dispute resolution process, including eligibility requirements.
 View examples of good faith estimates that do and don't qualify for the dispute process.
 (PDF)